somnicattus/binary-search-generalized/README.md

 - Order (asc/desc) is detected automatically for arrays with `length >= 2` when no comparator is provided.
   - For arrays of `length = 1`, you must specify `order` (`"asc" | "desc"`) or pass a `compareFn`; otherwise, a `RangeError` is thrown.

+### N‑dimensional

+Enumerate boundary points of a monotone region in D dimensions.

+- `ndBinarySearch(alwaysEnd, neverEnd, predicate, midpoint, shouldContinue) → Iterable<Vector<D, T>>`
+  - Yields vectors on the inside border; order is not guaranteed.
+  - `alwaysEnd` must satisfy `predicate` and `neverEnd` must not.
+  - `midpoint` and `shouldContinue` are arrays of per‑dimension functions of length `D` and must have the same length.
+  - Each dimension deactivates when `shouldContinue[i](always[i], never[i])` becomes false; the search stops when all dimensions deactivate.

+#### Preconditions for N‑dimensional API

+- Predicate monotonicity across the hyper‑rectangle from `alwaysEnd` to `neverEnd`.
+- Matching lengths for `midpoint` and `shouldContinue` arrays.
+- Per‑dimension midpoint must make progress toward convergence together with its `shouldContinue` rule (e.g., integer midpoint with gap‑based termination).

 ## Common pitfalls

 - Non‑monotonic predicate: `predicate` must not flip true/false multiple times across the range.
 If it’s not monotonic, results are undefined.